 Candidates are advised to keep checking this page for the latest updates on the GPAT 2026 question paper analysis.

-is considered final for all exam-related and post-exam processes.
+In general, the category selected at the time of applying for GPAT is considered final for all exam-related and post-exam processes.
 If a candidate has applied under the OBC category but later finds that an OBC-NCL certificate is not applicable or cannot be produced for their caste, changing the category

 Hello,